Medically reviewed on Aug 10, 2018

 To manage your muscle contractions, your doctor might recommend a combination of medications, therapy or surgery.

 Side effects are generally mild and temporary.
-They can include neck weakness, dry mouth or voice changes.
+They can include weakness, dry mouth or voice changes.

-Other medications target signaling chemicals in your brain (neurotransmitters) that affect muscle movement.
+Other medications target chemicals in your brain (neurotransmitters) that affect muscle movement.
 The options include:

 Your doctor might suggest:

-- Physical therapy to help ease your symptoms
+- Physical therapy or occupational therapy or both to help ease symptoms and improve function

 - Speech therapy if dystonia affects your voice